LastPass Review: Quick Expert Summary

 Overall, LastPass’s browser extension ranks among the best I’ve ever used.
 Its auto-save and auto-fill functions work seamlessly, and the ease of importing, exporting, adding, editing, and generating passwords makes it stand out.
 It is user-friendly enough for even complete beginners to quickly figure it out.

-The generator can create passwords that are ‘easy to say’ or ‘easy to read’, which is great.
+The main way to access the password generator is through the browser extension.
+There is no way to generate passwords from within the desktop app or web-based dashboard, which is a bit disappointing.
+However, LastPass has a distinct password generator on its website.
+It comes with a few additional options — in addition to selecting the types of characters you want to be included, the website lets you make passwords that are ‘easy to say’ or ‘easy to read’, which is great.
 Passwords that are easy to say have no special characters or numbers, and passwords that are easy to read have no confusing characters (like “O” vs. “0” or “l” vs. “I”).
 Some of my passwords need to be easy to read — like my Wi-Fi password which gets shared with guests all the time — so I think this is a really cool feature.
-Note that you can only make use of these customization options through the web dashboard, as they don’t come up when you open the generator via the browser extension.
+I just wish the browser extension’s password manager had this option.

 Two-factor authentication (2FA) requires users to verify their identity with a second form of authentication like a code or a fingerprint scan.
-So, whenever you want to log into your account, you’ll need to provide your master password and either enter a code or scan your fingerprint.
+Once enabled, you’ll need to provide your master password and enter a code or scan your fingerprint whenever you want to log into your account.
 This added layer of security ensures that a hacker can’t access your password vault even if they somehow knew your master password.
 Note that there are now also passwordless authentication options with LastPass, which negate the need to enter your master password at all — you can read more about that below.

 All LastPass plans also include LastPass’s Authenticator mobile app — it’s available for Android and iOS and supports 3 different authentication methods, including 6-digit passcodes, SMS сodes, and push notifications.
 LastPass’s premium plans also include compatibility with the USB authenticator YubiKey and fingerprint and smart card readers (free users can use YubiKey for passwordless login, but not for multi-factor authentication).